Joe Walsh becomes second Republican to challenge Trump for White House

 Walsh said he was undeterred.
 “I think this thing ... will catch on like wildfire,” he said.

-Reporting by Doina Chiacu and Tim Ahmann; Editing by Lisa Shumaker and Sonya Hepinstall
+Reporting by Ginger Gibbson; Additional reporting by Doina Chiacu and Tim Ahmann; Editing by Lisa Shumaker and Sonya Hepinstall